mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 ### Azure Conditional Access
 - a tool that AZ AD uses to allow/deny access to resources based on ID signals
-- this is pre-auth, but post-authc to filter out valid IDs that are requesting the wrong things or from the wrong places
+- this is pre-authc to filter out valid IDs that are requesting the wrong things or from the wrong places
-    - signals being: who the user is, where the user is and what device the user is requesting from.
+    - signals being: who the user is, their assigned privileges/groups/roles, where the user is and what device the user is requesting from.
 - allows for more granular MFA - if user is at known location, no MFA.
 If unexpected, MFA
 - simple business logic based on user, location, device and requested resource and deciding to allow access/deny/restrict/MFA...
     - I.E. a high risk location may be blocked entirely